π”π”žπ”―π” π”₯π”’π”―π”©π”žπ”«π”‘π”°:

 Whether dwelling beneath a great hill, deep within an enchanted wood or upon chalk cliffs overlooking the salty sea, elven settlements are built so as not to mar the natural landscape.
 For this reason, elvenhomes are often difficult to find, hidden palaces of otherworldly glamour.
 Though elves prefer to dwell underground or in deep woods, they love the sun and the moon, and love the stars most of all.
 On clear summer nights, great troops of elves emerge from their mounds to dance beneath the stars, pipers playing sweet, haunting music.

 Innately glamorous, elves are less susceptible to enchantment and illusions.
-As such, they have 90% resistance to all illusion and charm-related spells.
+As such, they add a +5 bonus to saving-throws versus spell for all illusion and charm-related spells.
 Additionally, magic cannot put elves to sleep.

 Due to their grace and nimbleness, elves add +1 to their initial dexterity scores.
 Their lithe and willowy frames cause them to subtract -1 from their initial constitution scores.